AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 {% include image.html file="hifi_assembly/import_data.png" caption="Fig 4.
 Process required for download of data based on a URL provided to Galaxy Australia."%}

-{% include callout.html type="note" content="Note: you can paste multiple URLs in this box.
+{% include callout.html type="note" content="you can paste multiple URLs in this box.
 If you have more than 1 SMRT cell of data, you will need to copy the URLs for each of the ccs.bam files and paste them in here." %}

 ### Other data transfer options are also available